Book Marketing

 Once you have a lead magnet, you need a way of distributing it to people.
 Services like Prolific Works and BookFunnel are perfect for this.

-So, how exactly does this all come together?
-When setting up your email newsletter, edit the automated “thank you” email that your readers receive after they’ve opted in.
+When setting up your email newsletter, edit the automated thank you email that your readers receive after they’ve opted in.
 In this message, include the link to your freebie landing page or download page.

-You can also host giveaways on Prolific Works that are discoverable by readers.
+You can also host giveaways on Prolific Works that readers can discover.
 In order to download the freebie, you can ask readers to sign up for your newsletter first.

-Then, you can export all the subscribers’ addresses from the giveaway as a CSV file and then import them into your newsletter services, such as Mad Mimi or Mailchimp.
+Then, you can export all the subscribers’ addresses from the giveaway as a CSV file and then import them into your newsletter services, such as Mailchimp.

 Send your ARC to your subscribers

-Now it’s time to reach out to your subscribers.
-Send out an email to your list and get people excited about the chance to be on your ARC review team.
-To make things easier, I suggest directing them to a separate list where they can officially opt-in to become part of your ARC team.
+To make things easier, direct them to a separate list where they can officially opt-in to become part of your ARC team.

 Besides building an email list for reviews, you can send your ARC to other groups of people and ask them to review your book.